johnbuluba/Yatcobot/docs/config.rst

             enabled: true
             # If a tweet has less retweets than this number, dont retweet
             number: 20
+          # Filter out tweets that contains some criteria
+          blacklist:
+            # If this filter method is enabled
+            enabled: false
+            # keywords that if a posts contains would be filtered
+            # leave it empty if you want to disable keywords
+            keywords: ["obama", "trump"]
         #Plugins to sort tweets
         sort:
           # Give priority to posts that contain some words